adobe/helix-ops/README.md

-  --name          The name of the monitor, channel and policy           [string] --group_policy  The name of a common policy to add the monitor to     [string] --incubator     Flag as incubator setup                              [boolean] --type          The type of monitor (api or browser)                  [string] --script        The path to a custom monitor script                   [string]
+  --name          The name of the monitor, channel and policy           [string] --group_policy  The name of a common policy to add the monitor to     [string] --incubator     Flag as incubator setup                              [boolean] --locations     The comma-separated list of locations to use          [string] --frequency     The frequency to trigger the monitor in minutes       [number] --type          The type of monitor (api or browser)                  [string] --script        The path to a custom monitor script                   [string]